 They stopped producing them.
 No one knows for sure what happened but the only thing everyone knows is that in 2012, the company officially stopped production.

 Integra has a dedicated tech support number that makes the lives of its customers easier.
 They have tech experts that can solve almost any problem that might be associated with the products.

 They operate 24/7.
 Therefore whenever there is a problem with your product, you don’t need to visit a tech shop, just a call should fix the problem.

-From the comparison in this article, we can say Onkyo receivers are better than the Integra Receivers.
+From the comparison in this article, we can say Onkyo receivers are better than Integra Receivers.
 However, what it lacked in HDMI input made up for with the Audio Return Channel (ARC).
 But, unlike Integra, it has a more friendly user interface that makes using it easier.
 All in all, Integra and Onkyo receivers are generally very good as any other popular brand like Marantz and Emotiva.